QuTech-Delft/qiskit-quantuminspire/docs/getting_started/submitting.md

 ## Getting a backend

-To instantiate the provider, make sure you are logged into QI2, then create a provider:
+To instantiate the provider, make sure you are logged into Quantum Inspire, then create a provider:

 ```python
 from qiskit_quantuminspire.qi_provider import QIProvider